-If facilities share resources (whether human or material) in accident conditions the safety assessment shall-demonstrates that the required safety functions can nevertheless be fulfilled at each facility during such conditions.
+If facilities share resources (whether human or material) in accident conditions the safety assessment shall demonstrates that the required safety functions can nevertheless be fulfilled at each facility during such conditions.

-2.233 The regulatory body should carry out a comprehensive review and independent verification of the safety analysis report to determineevaluateverify whether the regulatory requirements have been met or whether safety related improvements are required.
+2.233 The regulatory body should carry out a comprehensive review and independent verification of the safety analysis report to determine evaluateverify whether the regulatory requirements have been met or whether safety related improvements are required.
 This should be completed as a condition for the authorizations required for the construction and commissioning of the plant to proceed beyond the hold points defined in the licensing process.

 2.2142.234 In the design and construction phase, the contacts established between the vendor, the operating organization and the regulatory body with other organizations in the nuclear field should be used to identify improvements to determine which of them are applicable to the plant being built.
-Such improvements include any safety related improvements to fulfil national safety requirements as well as improvements that are being made at other plants (in particular at plants of the same design) and

-Fo cm emerging nuclear safety issues.
+Such improvements include any safety related improvements that are being made at other plants (in particular at plants of the same design) and improvements in the tools that are available to carry out the safety assessment.
+Such contacts should also be used to identify relevant research activities and emerging nuclear safety issues.

-2.2152.235 An example of the format and content of the safety analysis report can be found in Ref.
+Fori Expa 2.2152.235 An example of the format and content of the safety analysis report can be found in Ref.
 [42].